OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-17.md

 Whoever mocks the poor insults their Maker; whoever rejoices at calamity will not go unpunished.

 ## Proverbs 17:6
-Grandchildren are the crown of the elderly, and the glory of children is their parents.
+Grandchildren are the pride of the elderly, and the honor of children is found in their parents.

 ## Proverbs 17:7
 Eloquent speech is unfitting for a fool, much less lying lips for a leader.